 When choosing the best Fujifilm cameras, you have two different options to choose from.
-Firstly, the Fujifilm X Series is made up of APS-C mirrorless cameras, with two of my recent favorites being the Fujifilm X-T5 and Fujifilm X-S20.
+Firstly, the Fujifilm X Series is made up of APS-C mirrorless cameras, with two of my recent favorites being the Fujifilm X-T5 for design and the Fujifilm X-S20 for all-around excellence.
 Fujifilm's APS-C cameras use Fuji's X-mount lenses, and you can find our top picks in our guide for the best Fujifilm lenses.

 Then there’s the Fujifilm GFX series – high-end medium format cameras that have large sensors and large pixel counts.
 The latest Fujifilm GFX 100 II was released a few months ago and is the best medium-format camera I have tested to date.
 GFX cameras use the Fujifilm GF lenses and are ideal for professionals and serious enthusiasts, these are big lenses, but with big image quality!

-This list focuses on Fujifilm's digital cameras, but Fujifilm might be best known for its Instax range of instant cameras, check out our best instant camera guide for more on these.
+This list focuses on Fujifilm's digital cameras, but Fujifilm might be better known to some for its Instax range of instant cameras, check out our best instant camera guide for more on these.

 Gareth Bevan